 - When you purchase my ebook, you’ll also gain access to my very active private Facebook group about Savannah!
 I pop in multiple times each day to answer questions, post photos, and provide updates about the city.

 - If you’re planning a trip to Savannah and wondering where to start, you might want to read my post, When is the Best Time to Visit Savannah, GA?
+(Hint: October!).
 Afterwards head to Where to Stay in Savannah Georgia to figure out your accommodations.

-My Savannah First-Timer’s Guide is the most helpful resource you’ll find for planning your trip.
 It has all of my top tips all wrapped up in one easy-to-read guide, and then you can pick my brain in the Facebook group if you have any additional itinerary questions!

 Are you headed to Savannah Georgia in October?
 If you have questions, drop them in the comments below!